xrun0213/Python-test_code/README.md

-# VCS in macOS
+# Testing .py in macOS
-connecting by roslibpy